Learn to Fly here!

 If you’ve never been up in a small aircraft, we recommend that you first take a discovery flight where we introduce you to the aircraft and the skies above Oregon and let you actually feel what it’s like to fly an airplane.
 We offer several discovery flight options to get you started with our basic package beginning at just $149.

-Whether you want to learn to fly for fun or seeking a professional career in aviation, Aurora Aviation offers the most affordable and efficient path to learn how to fly.
+Whether you want to learn to fly for fun or seeking a professional career in aviation, Aurora Flight Training offers the most affordable and efficient path to learn how to fly.
 We offer training for the following certificates and ratings in airplanes:

 - Certified Flight Instructor